Skip to main content

 Introduction

-In an increasingly competitive job market, mastering each step of the recruitment process has become a strategic priority for organizations of all sizes.
-According to a 2025 DARES study, the average cost of a failed recruitment represents between 30,000 and 50,000 € for an SME, not counting impacts on productivity and team cohesion.
-From defining the need through signing the employment contract, each phase must be carefully planned, structured, and equipped with proper tools.
-This article offers a comprehensive guide to building an effective recruitment process that meets legal requirements and is fully digitalized.
+In an increasingly competitive labor market, mastering each stage of the recruitment process has become a strategic issue for organizations of all sizes.
+According to a DARES 2025 study, the average cost of a failed recruitment represents between 30,000 and 50,000 € for an SME, not counting the impacts on productivity and team cohesion.
+From defining the need to signing the employment contract, each phase must be planned, structured and equipped with the right tools.
+This article provides you with a comprehensive guide to building an effective recruitment process that complies with legal requirements and is fully digitalized.

 ---